Peanut Butter and Jelly Shot

 • When layering shots, you place the heaviest liquor on the bottom and work your way up in weight.

-• I like to use different shapes of shot glasses not only because it’s fun to see how each shape accepts layering, but layered shots look pretty in the different shapes.
+• I like to use different shapes of shot glasses because it’s fun to see how each shape accepts layering and because layered shots look pretty in different shapes.

-• You can substitute RumChata for the Baileys and any hazelnut liqueur for Frangelico.
+• You can substitute RumChata for the Baileys and any Frangelico if you can’t find Skrewball peanut butter whiskey.

 This recipe is for one shot.
 Multiply the ingredients by how many people you are serving.